chapati/beam-wiki/Exchange-integration-guide.md

 and `wallet.db` will be created in the working folder.

-Output exmample for `init` operation:
+Output example for `init` operation:

 ```
 I 2019-02-19.15:28:55.500 Beam Wallet 1.2.4392 (master)